Homey Energy Management

 Native Integration with Homey

-The Homey Energy Dongle is built for the Homey ecosystem.
-While the HomeWizard P1 Meter works with Homey via their API, the Homey dongle is a native extension of your Homey ecosystem.
+The Homey Energy Dongle has been specifically developed for the Homey ecosystem.
+Although the HomeWizard P1 meter works with Homey via the Homey API, the Homey dongle is a native extension of your Homey ecosystem.

 I managed to get it configured and visible in the app in less than a minute.
 I connected it to my smart meter, opened the Homey app and done!